Isotretinoin and mental health

 Some people have reported becoming depressed while taking isotretinoin.
 In some cases, these people found that their depression improved when the isotretinoin was stopped, and returned when it was restarted.
 This would suggest that the depression developed because of the isotretinoin.
 In other cases, these people found that their depression did not return when isotretinoin was restarted.

 It is important to understand that depression is a common illness.
-This makes it hard to say whether people taking isotretinoin who develop depression do so because they are taking isotretinoin, or if it is coincidental.
+This makes it very hard to say whether people taking isotretinoin who develop depression do so because they are taking isotretinoin, or if it is coincidental.

 We know that people with acne are more likely to have anxiety and depression than people without acne.
 This is the case whether they are taking isotretinoin or not.
 One of the main reasons for this is that acne and acne scars affect self-esteem and self-confidence.
 This can lead to low mood, especially in younger people.